 6. Goa Carnival

-The glamourous carnival is similar to Latino Carnival where one can see colorful masks, live music, dancing, and people having a gala time.
-The three-day extravagant celebration attracts millions of tourists and focuses on continuing the Portuguese heritage.
+The glamorous carnival is similar to the Latino carnival, where one can see colourful masks, live music, dancing, and people having a gala time.
+The extravagant three-day celebration attracts millions of tourists and focuses on continuing Portugal’s heritage.
 The streets are full of people dressing up in costumes and participating in parades.

-The carnival starts from Panjim and completes a whole round of the state including Mapusa, Vasco da Gama, and others.
-You can’t miss out on the delicious Goan cuisines, especially the exotic seafood, during your visit to the carnival.
+The carnival starts in Panjim and completes a whole round of the state, including Mapusa, Vasco da Gama, and others.
+You can’t miss out on the delicious Goan cuisine, especially the exotic seafood, during your visit to the carnival.

 Near the famous Goa beaches, many hotels offer bonfire nights, beach parties, and other similar events.